 LITS hosts paid internships and fellowships that give Bryn Mawr College students the opportunity to gain hands-on experience working in library and information technology fields.
-Summer undergraduate interns and fellows participate in LILAC's professional development program.
+Summer undergraduate interns and fellows participate in the Career and Civic Engagement Center's professional development program.

 Internships in Special Collections